 Lake George Climate Action Plan

 While the CAP is a vision document, it will focus on identifying and developing projects, strategies, and concepts intended to compete for private sector, federal, and additional state funding.
+Below is the final plan and workshop presentations.

 Clean Energy Communities